Skip to content

 typescript

-interface HistoricalDataResponse {
+interface DefaultHistoricalResponse {

-values: Array<{
+data: Array<{

-open: string
+open: number | string

-high: string
+high: number | string

-low: string
+low: number | string

-close: string
+close: number | string

 }>

-meta: {
+meta?: {

 exchange?: string

-original_interval: string
+interval?: string

-mapped_interval: string
+nextPageToken?: string

 }